13 Can’t Miss Rides & Attractions at Universal Studios Orlando

 *Don’t eat right before going on motion simulator rides like The Simpsons and Spiderman.

-*Those willing to ride alone can jump ahead to the single riders lane.
-This is an easy way to bypass the lines if you are willing to ride alone!
+*Ride alone to skip the lines.
+Those willing to ride alone can jump ahead to the single riders lane.
+This is an easy way to bypass the lines if you are willing to split up your party.

 *On-site hotels offer free package delivery to your room.
 This means you do not have to carry your shop purchases around with you all day!